 Great positions for students with this major:

 - Program Director

 - Research Associate

 The Loyola University page lists job titles, famous classics majors, and online resources.

 - Archaeological Institute of America

 AIA website includes fellowships, fieldwork opportunities, a job placement service, and a “Checklist of Advice for Job Candidates in Classics.”

 - Positions for Classicists and Archaeologists

-The American Philosophical Association and the Archaeological Institute of America provide a job listings website.
+The American Philological Association and the Archaeological Institute of America provide a job listings website.